 This course is a comparative analysis of major global development from the dawn of humankind to the Renaissance.
-Key concepts such as the nature history and patterns will be stressed.
+Key concepts such as the nature of history, culture, civilization and world view will be stressed.
+This survey of influential ideas and patterns will stress the cultural, economic, religious, technological and artistic developments of humankind.